Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Implementation Details on Unitree Go2

 \section{Implementation Details on Unitree Go2}

 We deploy our method on a Unitree Go2 quadruped robot equipped with an onboard Jetson Orin computer, enabling fully self-contained operation without reliance on external compute resources.
 Executing diffusion-based planning in real time on embedded hardware is challenging due to the computational burden of the reverse sampling process.
-To achieve practical closed-loop control, we incorporate several system-level optimizations:
+To achieve practical closed-loop control, we incorporate several system-level optimizations, similar to prior real-time diffusion-based control work~\cite{huang2025flexible}:

 \begin{itemize} \item \textbf{Single-sample DDIM inference:} We generate only one trajectory per planning step using DDIM, avoiding the overhead of sampling multiple candidates. \item \textbf{Action chunking:} The controller executes 4 consecutive actions from the current plan before triggering replanning, amortizing the cost of trajectory generation. \item \textbf{Asynchronous planning:} Diffusion sampling runs in parallel with the control loop, so future trajectories are computed in the background while the robot executes the current one. \item \textbf{Warm-starting:} Instead of restarting diffusion from pure noise, we partially diffuse the previous trajectory forward for $7$ steps before denoising (see Sec.~\ref{sec:comp-budget}), reducing computation while preserving trajectory quality. \end{itemize}